Upgrading LynxDB

 Data Format Compatibility

 LynxDB maintains backward compatibility for the .lsg segment format.
 Newer versions can read segments written by older versions.
-In rare cases, a major version upgrade may require a one-time migration:
+In rare cases, a major version upgrade may require ratcheting the on-disk format marker forward:

 Config Compatibility